viviRbi/vyNote/readme.md

 When reach 75%, it'll create a clone with a new size.
 The old one got clean up later by garbage collector HashSet | LinkHashSet
 ------ | -------
-internally using HashMap (alow 1 null key) | internally using HashMap and LinkList (read in java.util.LinkHashSet) no insertion order | keep insertion order
+internally using HashMap (alow 1 null key) | internally using HashMap and LinkList (actually, it's LinkedHashMap,because of the 3rd dummy boolean param when called super constructor (which called to its parent HashSet), it created the LinkHashMap instead of HashMap) no insertion order | keep insertion order

 ## What is the difference between an Array and an ArrayList?